Male contraceptive: Withdrawal

-Research into new methods
+Research

 Researchers have been working to generate novel male contraceptives with diverse mechanisms of action and possible delivery methods, including long-acting reversible contraceptives (LARCs), daily transdermal gels, daily and on-demand oral pills, monthly injectables, and implants.
 Efforts to develop male contraceptives have been ongoing for many decades, but progress has been slowed by a lack of funding and industry involvement.
 As of 2024, most funding for male contraceptive research is derived from government or philanthropic sources.

 Novel male contraceptives could work by blocking various steps of the sperm development process, blocking sperm release, or interfering with any of the sperm functions necessary to reach and fertilize an egg in the female reproductive tract.
 Advantages and disadvantages of each of these approaches will be discussed below, along with relevant examples of products in development.

-Methods that block or interfere with sperm production
+Sperm production

 These methods work by preventing the testes from producing sperm, or interfering with sperm production in a way that leads to the production of nonfunctional sperm.
 This approach can be accomplished by either hormonal or nonhormonal small-molecule drugs, or potentially by thermal methods.
 The effectiveness of contraceptives in this group can be easily assessed microscopically, by measuring sperm count or abnormalities in sperm shape, but because spermatogenesis takes approximately 70 days to complete, these methods are likely to require approximately three months of use before they become effective, and approaches that halt sperm production at an early stage of the process may result in reduced testicular size.
 Methods have been suggested in the 1980s.

-Hormonal male contraceptives
+Hormonal

 Hormonal contraceptives for men work similarly to hormonal female methods, using steroids to interrupt the hypothalamic-pituitary-gonadal axis and thereby block sperm production.
 Administering external androgens and progestogens suppresses secretion of the gonadotropins LH and FSH, which impairs testosterone production and sperm generation in the testes, leading to reduced sperm counts in ejaculates within 4–12 weeks of use.
 However, since the contraceptives contain testosterone or related androgens, the levels of androgens in the blood remain relatively constant, thereby limiting side effects and maintaining masculine secondary sex characteristics like muscle mass and hair growth.

 Multiple methods of male hormonal contraception have been tested in clinical trials since the 1990s, and although one trial was halted early, leading to a large amount of press attention, most hormonal male contraceptives have been found to be effective, reversible, and well-tolerated.

-In clinical trials
+Clinical trials

 As of 2024, the following hormonal male contraceptive products are in clinical trials: